magnum/wordpress/wp-content/plugins/multiple-domain-mapping-on-single-site/readme.txt

 * If not, do NOT start to enter mappings in the plugin options - it will make troubleshooting worse.,
 * Disable/Clear your browser cache and also website caching plugins while setting everything up
-* Make sure to only use W3 Total Cache as server-side caching plugin and with the correct settings (see [FAQ](https://de.wordpress.org/plugins/multiple-domain-mapping-on-single-site/#faq-header)), since this is the only caching-plugin we know to work with our domain mapping plugin.
+* Make sure to only use compatible server-side caching plugin and with the correct settings (see [FAQ](https://de.wordpress.org/plugins/multiple-domain-mapping-on-single-site/#faq-header)), since some of those plugins do not work with our domain mapping plugin.
 * Now begin to enter your domains and the URIs they should match in the settings, located in the Tools-Menu.
 See screenshots for examples.

 == Frequently Asked Questions ==

 = Does it work with caching plugins? =
-So far we only know W3 Total Cache to be able to work with our plugin, but it requires some settings!
+So far we only know WP Fastest Cache to work out of the box.
+Also W3 Total Cache is able to work with our plugin, but it requires some settings:
 * In "General Settings" from W3TC, you can enable the page cache
 * In "Page Cache" W3TC, you need no enable the "Cache alias hostnames" checkbox and leave the "Additional home URLs" field empty!

-Keep in mind that CSS/JS combine and minify will only work for pages of your main domain but not for mapped pages.
-But page cache will work for them, which is better than nothing ;)
+For W3 Total Cache, keep in mind that CSS/JS combine and minify will only work for pages of your main domain but not for mapped pages.
+We recommend WP Fastest Cache ;)

 = Does it work with pagebuilders? =
 Yes.
 We use Elementor mostly and it works also on mapped pages or posts.
 If you use another page builder and have troubles, try to activate the enhanced compatibility mode in the settings page (see screenshot #2).

 = What about duplicate content? =
 You should always aim to have only one URI connected to one specific (landing-)page or post.
 If you use our plugin, the mapped content will be reached with the additional domain and the original URI as well.
 Therefore you should set up a 301-redirection from the original URI to the new domain or use the canonical meta-Tag.
 If you use Yoast SEO, it will generate the correct canonical-Tag for you right out of the box.
+For the redirection, there are many famous plugins out there...

 = Does it support german "Umlaute" like ä/ö/ü inside domains? =